 With the beautiful weather now in full swing here in Toronto we don’t want to spend too much time in the hot kitchen.
 This week we are going Gluten Free in partnership with Barilla as the month of May is Celiac Awareness Month!
 More than 330,000 Canadians (about 1 in 100) are affected by Celiac disease.
 If you aren’t too familiar with Celiac Disease – Those who suffer from Celiac Disease cannot eat foods that contain gluten.
+It is as simple as getting a celiac disease test to find out whether someone is intolerent to gluten, as some people may not be sure.
 Barilla makes it easy to make delicious meals that the whole family can enjoy while also being gluten-free!

 This week our family is going Gluten-Free and will be sharing three delicious recipes as we take on this challenge.
 We are are looking forward to meal number two tomorrow, and hope you enjoy these recipes this week!

 Our first meal with this delicious Cold Gluten Free Chicken Salad Pasta.
 The house has been sweltering the past few days, and without wanting to turn on the air conditioner just yet we wanted to make something that was quick, easy and wouldn’t bring a lot of heat into the kitchen by using the stove for too long and this turned out great.

 - 3 cups Barilla Rotini Gluten Free Pasta

 - Three medium-sized boneless, skinless chicken breast